rcrowley/manskeleton/README.md

 Builds a skeleton directory and makefiles for turning `ron`(1)-compatible markdown files into man pages.
 Desired sections are given as command line options.
 If more sections become necessary later, it is safe to re-run `manskeleton` with more options.

-The directory structure build by `manskeleton` will allow gems and other packages installed in non-standard locations to provide man pages by setting `MANPATH`:

-    export MANPATH=$(for MAN in /var/lib/gems/1.8/gems/*/man; do echo -n :$MAN; done)

 ## OPTIONS

 * `-1`, `-2`, `-3`, `-4`, `-5`, `-6`, `-7`, `-8`: